bustossc/PyMS-routine/README.md

 #USING PyMassSpec

 Open script 'GCPyMassSpec multiprocess.py'
-Save as script 'GCPyMassSpec multiprocess(name your experiment).py' (only after this you can modify the script without changing the original one)
+Save as script 'GCPyMassSpec multiprocess(name your experiment).py'

 Modify 'data_directory' (where your CDF files are located) Place file names in 'expr_codes' object (without '.CDF' extension)